DGouldng/RedStrike/README.md

 ```bash
 python3 phishing/tracker.py
 ```

+⚠️ This module uses ipinfo.io.
+Get a free token from https://ipinfo.io/signup and replace it in tracker.py.
 #### 🔐 Keep your token and chat ID secret.

-### **Note**: This is a basic setup, for full functionality, you may need to configure your environment and modules according to your needs.
+### **Conclusion**:
+This set up will send the visitor's credential to the telegram info provided.
+This is a basic example and can be modified to suit your needs.
+Please be aware that this is is for educational purposes only.
+Do not use this for malicious activities.

 ### ⚠️ Legal Disclaimer
 This tool is designed for authorized security testing, education, and learning.